bruceravel/demeter/documentation/Athena/bkg/index.rst

 For many measured |mu| (E) spectra, :demeter:`athena` will do a good job of normalizing data and removing the background using its default parameters.
-In other situations -- noisy data, data with large white lines, data which terminate in the appearance of another edge -- user intervention is required. for those situations it is important that you understand well how the various parameters in the background removal section of the main window affect the data.
+In other situations |nd| noisy data, data with large white lines, data which terminate in the appearance of another edge |nd| user intervention is required. for those situations it is important that you understand well how the various parameters in the background removal section of the main window affect the data.